Victoria Highway

 The Victoria Highway links the Great Northern Highway in Western Australia with the Stuart Highway in the Northern Territory.
-The highway is a part of the Perth - Darwin National Highway link.
-It is signed as National Highway 1, and is part of Highway 1, a circular route around the country.
+The highway is a part of the Perth to Darwin National Highway link.
+It is signed as National Highway 1, and is part of Highway 1, a circular route around Australia.
 It is 555 km long, and most of the route – some 470 km – lies within the Northern Territory.
 In some areas it runs in parallel with the Northern Territory's Victoria River, from which its name originates.

 History

-Originally a series of unformed tracks linking pastoral holdings, the route was developed as a gravel road in the 1950s to aid the beef industry.
+Originally an Aboriginal songline walking trail that allowed for long-distance travel, trade, and ceremonial practices.
+The route was developed as a gravel road by Aboriginal workers for drovers in the 1950s to aid the beef industry.
 Improvements took place in the 1960s which tied in with the development of the Ord Irrigation Scheme, which enabled the introduction of road trains.
-It was designated as National Highway in 1974 and was fully reconstructed and sealed to a good standard by the early 1990s.
+It was designated as part of the National Highway in 1974 and was fully reconstructed and sealed to a good standard by the early 1990s.
 The highway serves pastoral, mining and tourism industries, as well as the Ord Irrigation Scheme agricultural development near Kununurra.

+In 1987 the Duncan Highway between NT/WA border and the Great Northern Highway were renamed the Victoria Highway by the Nomenclature Committee.

 Route description

 The highway is described as spectacular, with escarpment ranges, the unique boab trees and the mighty Victoria River that runs into deep valleys and spectacular gorges.
-Its eastern terminus is at Katherine which is renowned for Katherine Gorge.
-In Western Australia, the access road to the Ord River Dam which holds back Lake Argyle - Australia's largest artificial lake - begins at the Victoria Highway just west of the Western Australia / Northern Territory border.
-The western terminus is at Great Northern Highway, south of Wyndham, WA.
+Its eastern terminus is at Katherine which is renowned for the Katherine Gorge.
+In Western Australia, the access road to the Ord River Dam which holds back Lake Argyle – Australia's largest artificial lake – begins at the Victoria Highway just west of the Western Australia / Northern Territory border.
+The western terminus is at Great Northern Highway, south of Wyndham, Western Australia.